ZhengWeiLim/ZhengWeiLim.github.io/index.md

 layout: homepage
 ---

-## About Me
+## Zheng Wei Lim

-I am a PhD student at University of Melbourne, studying cross-cultural challenges in human and machine translation (MT).
+I am a PhD student at The University of Melbourne, studying cross-cultural challenges in human and machine translation (MT).
 My research goals include identifying difficult-to-translate texts, understanding the challenges of MT evaluation and developing MT systems that cater to a wide range of applications.

 Now a student researcher at Google Research Australia, my current focus is on improving translation performance of under-resourced languages with large language models.